vanHeemstraCreations/movie-digital-twin/300/600/README.md

 NexRender: Unleash the power of data-driven creativity, streamline your Adobe After Effects rendering workflows, experience the freedom to create, automate, and achieve remarkable results in your video production processes while our systems handle the heavy lifting.
 At GitHub: https://github.com/inlife/nexrender

+Nexrender is a simple, small, carefully designed application with the main goal of rendering automation for Adobe After Effects based rendering workflows.
+And its completely **free** and **open-source**.

 However, we us [Render Boss](https://www.kineticportal.com/renderboss/)

 **TIP**: Render Boss brings to your fingertips the ability to render multiple frames in parallel.
 Whether that’s in the same computer (multiprocessing) or in many computers distributed across a network.
 It just takes a couple of clicks.
 We'll explore this option.